Karl Rahner: Death and resurrection

 Rahner states that the death and the resurrection of Jesus are two aspects of a single event not to be separated, even though the resurrection is not a historical event in time and place like the death of Jesus.
 What the Scripture offers are powerful encounters in which the disciples come to experience the spirit of the risen Lord Jesus among them, provoking a resurrection faith of the disciples as "a unique fact".
 The resurrection is not a return to life in the temporal sphere, but the seal of God the Father upon all that Jesus stood for and preached in his pre-Easter life.
 "By the resurrection...
 Jesus is vindicated as the absolute saviour" by God: it means "this death as entered into in free obedience and as surrendering life completely to God, reaches fulfillment and becomes historically tangible for us only in the resurrection."
 Thus, in the resurrection, the life and death of Jesus are understood as "the cause of God's salvific will" and open the door to our salvation: "we are saved because this man who is one of us has been saved by God, and God has thereby made his salvific will present in the world historically, really and irrevocably."
 In this sense, Jesus of Nazareth becomes a God-Man, the absolute saviour.

+Christ, the Church and the sacraments

+Rahner defined Christ as the original sacrament (in German: Ursakrament), the Church as the fundamental sacrament (Grundsakrament) and the seven sacraments as a theology of symbolism, that is, as acts through which the Church itself is fulfilled.
+The notion of ex opere operato and the direct relationship between Christ and the sacraments was resolved in ecclesial mediation.

+From this hierarchy, the Second Vatican Council derived the notion of the Church as "sacrament of salvation."